FNNtechdev/Data-Portfolio/README.md

 Currently, I am strengthening my skills through:

-## 🌍 Ngao Labs Data Science Programme
+## 🌍 Data Science Learning Journey

+Through the **Ngao Labs Data Science Programme**, I have been building practical Data Science skills by working with real-world datasets, collaborative challenges, and end-to-end machine learning workflows.

-Through this programme, I have been practicing the complete data science workflow:
+The programme has strengthened my understanding of the complete data science lifecycle, including:

-✅ Understanding datasets
+✅ Understanding and exploring real-world datasets
-✅ Data cleaning
+✅ Data cleaning and quality assessment
-✅ Exploratory Data Analysis (EDA)
+✅ Exploratory Data Analysis (EDA) and visualization
-✅ Data preprocessing
+✅ Data preprocessing and feature engineering
-✅ Feature engineering
-✅ Machine learning modelling
-✅ Model evaluation and improvement
+✅ Building and evaluating machine learning models
+✅ Improving model performance through experimentation
+✅ Participating in data challenges using African datasets

+Beyond learning techniques, Ngao Labs has helped me understand how data professionals approach real problems — from messy raw data to meaningful solutions.

-## ⚙️ Data Engineering Journey
+## ⚙️ Data Engineering Learning Journey

-Building strong foundations in:
+Through the **Data Ladder Program**, I am building strong foundations in Data Engineering and learning how data moves from raw sources into reliable systems.

+My learning journey focuses on:

-✅ SQL and databases
+✅ SQL and database concepts
-✅ Data processing workflows
+✅ Data extraction, transformation, and loading (ETL) workflows
-✅ Data pipelines
+✅ Data processing and cleaning pipelines
-✅ Python for data systems
+✅ Python for data engineering tasks
-✅ Data management practices
+✅ Data validation and quality checks
+✅ Database design concepts
+✅ Building reliable and reusable data workflows

+This journey is helping me understand not only how to analyze data, but also how to prepare, manage, and transform data for real-world applications.

 My goal is to become a data professional who can transform raw data into reliable insights and practical solutions.